 Do you ever request articles on ideas that you have?

-Rarely, but even then only with my long-time writers or writers we feel know the topic.
+Rarely, but even then only with our long-time writers or writers we feel know the topic.
 Feel free to let us know what your areas of expertise are when you submit an idea.

 How long from the time of acceptance to the time of payment?